 With WhatRuns and their proprietary recognition algorithm, you can see what technology your competitors are running on their website — everything from the content management system (CMS) to the ecommerce platform, and even down to the specific WordPress plugins they’re using.

-You can also use WhatRuns to avoid making the same mistakes that your competition has made — after all, there’s no need to reinvent the wheel!
+You can also use WhatRuns research tool to avoid making the same mistakes that your competition has made — after all, there’s no need to reinvent the wheel!